 Students in the School of Art + Design have access to a variety of exhibition spaces including the LaVerne Krause Gallery, the Wallace and Grace Hayden Gallery, the Core Studio Project Annex, the Washburn Gallery, and the Foyer Gallery.
-Additional dedicated art exhibition spaces located in Lawrence Hall—the East Hall and West Hall galleries—provide an opportunity to share undergraduate and graduate student work outside of the classrooms and studios and to engage the College of Design community at-large.
-Additional glass display cases in the main entry to Lawrence Hall allow for exhibition of work from College of Design students in this highly visible location.
+Additional dedicated art exhibition spaces located in Lawrence Hall—the East Hall and West Hall galleries—provide an opportunity to share undergraduate and graduate student work outside of the classrooms and studios and to engage the College of Design community at large.
+Additional glass display cases in the main entry to Lawrence Hall allow for the exhibition of work from College of Design students in this highly visible location.
 Students studying in Portland also have access to the Light Court Commons at the historic White Stag Block.

 LaVerne Krause Gallery